-The EU environmental principles offer protection to our natural world.
-They act as guidance for judges and decision-makers, giving laws shape and meaning.
+The EU environmental principles act as guidance for judges and decision-makers, giving laws shape and meaning, and offering protection to our natural world.
 They are used in a whole host of government and public authority decisions, including planning applications, management of marine protected areas and dealing with contaminated land.

 Where there is uncertainty about the risk of environmental harm, the precautionary principle allows protective measures to be taken without having to wait until the harm materialises.

 This principle is valuable in managing risk where there is uncertainty about the environmental impact of an issue.

 This principle requires preventive measures be taken to anticipate and avoid environmental damage before it happens.
 It is central to the UK’s planning policy and underlies lots of environmental legislation.

 Working alongside the prevention principle, this ensures damage or pollution is dealt with where it occurs.
 It operates in many areas of UK environmental policy to prioritise the way environmental damage is addressed.

 As the name suggests this principle holds that the person who causes pollution should bear the costs of the damage caused and any remedy required.
 It plays a significant role in environmental management, acting as a deterrent and directing accountability for harm.